bigwoof91/TriviaGame/README.md

 # TriviaGame
-Trivia Game - HW Assignment 5
+Trivia Game - Just an easy trivia game built on some easy-to-understand Javascript